 Jab, jab, right hook.
 ‘Eight, nine, ten, you’re out!’

-All this mushy mass is floating in a clear, colorless body liquid called the cerebrospinal fluid which protects the brain from coming into contact with the skull.
+All this mushy mass is floating in a clear, colorless liquid called the cerebrospinal fluid which protects the brain from coming into contact with the skull.
 If the punch is good enough, it could cause the brain to slam into the skull from the acceleration caused by the blow and the deceleration caused by the muscles and tendons trying to prevent the head from spinning further.

 When the brain slams into the skull, you get trauma — brain cells literally start dying from the physical impact.
-This happens multiple times as the brain bounces off the walls of the skull one and off until the energy from the blow is dissipated.
+This happens multiple times as the brain bounces off the walls of the skull on and off until the energy from the blow is dissipated.

-If you’re unfortunate enough to suffer a concussion, either after a fight or accident, the best medicine is rest.
+If you’re unfortunate enough to suffer a concussion, either after a fight or an accident, the best medicine is rest.
 If the headaches don’t stop after a couple of days, visit a doctor immediately.

 Tibi is a science journalist and co-founder of ZME Science.
 He writes mainly about emerging tech, physics, climate, and space.
 In his spare time, Tibi likes to make weird music on his computer and groom felines.